kamermanpr/docker-survey/README.md

 - Create the droplet, let it launch, and then wait a minute or two while the docker image is pulled and the container launched.

-- Copy the IP address for the droplet you created, paste it into your browser as follows: `<IP ADDRESS>:8787`.
+- Copy the IP address for the droplet you created, and paste it into your browser as follows: `<IP ADDRESS>:8787`.
 This will take you to the RStudio Server login page.
 Use the username/password you set (or: rstudio/rstudio) to login and start analysing.
 If you entered your `git` credentials, perform a `git clone` to get a repo into the container.

 #### Amazon EC2 instance